Child's sketch of a little girl pointing at the moon created by a Kindertransport refugee

 Also in Erika Rybeck collection

-Collection consists of documents and correspondence surrounding the Schulhof family, (donor's family) in Vienna, Austria detailing family's efforts to flee Nazi occupation, included are materials illustrating donor's experiences in the United Kingdom and post-war documentation about the fate of the Schulhof family; in German and English.
+Collection consists of documents and correspondence concerning the Schulhof family (donor's family) in Vienna, Austria detailing family's efforts to flee Nazi occupation.
+Includes materials illustrating donor's experiences in the United Kingdom and post-war documentation about the fate of the Schulhof family; in German and English.

 The Erika Rybeck papers include documents and correspondence from the 19th and 20th century documenting the Schulhof family and their ancestors in Austria, Poland, and Czechoslovakia.
 The papers were kept by surviving family member in Austria during the Holocaust and later entrusted to Erika.
 The papers also include correspondence Erika's parents, Gertrude and Friedrich Schulhof, sent to her in the United Kingdom from Vienna between 1939 and 1941.